civiform/docs/docs/user-manual/civiform-admin-guide/universal-and-pai.md

 ### Primary Applicant Information questions

-Primary Applicant Information (PAI) questions are a subset of Universal questions that allow the system to take actions based on the answers an applicant gives to those questions, whether or not the user is logged in.
-There are currently four types of questions that may be marked as PAI questions and have specific actions associated with them:
+Primary Applicant Information (PAI) questions are a subset of Universal questions that allow the system to take actions based on answers to those questions given by a logged in or guest user.
+There are currently four types of questions that may be marked as PAI questions:
 - Name questions
 - Email questions
 - Phone number questions
 - Date questions (should only be used for date of birth questions)

-{% hint style="info" %}
+> [!NOTE]
-**Note** A question MUST be marked as a Universal question before it can be marked as a PAI question.
+> A question MUST be marked as a Universal question before it can be marked as a PAI question.
 Only one instance of a question type may be marked as the PAI question for that question type at a time.
-{% endhint %}

-When an applicant answers a question marked as a PAI question, specific actions may taken using their answer.
-The current system actions that are available are:
+When an applicant answers a question marked as a PAI question, specific actions may be taken using their answer.
+The current available system actions are:
 - Searching applications by name, email, and phone number
 - Emailing guest users status updates about their applications
 - Pre-populating applications with information entered when a Trusted Intermediary (TI) creates a client